World Economic Forum: Public Eye Awards

 The Public Eye Awards were held every year from 2000 to 2015.
-It is a counter-event to the annual meeting of the World Economic Forum (WEF) in Davos.
+It is a counter-event to the annual meeting of the World Economic Forum in Davos.
 Public Eye Awards is a "public competition of the worst corporations in the world."
 In 2011, more than 50,000 people voted for companies that acted irresponsibly.
 At a ceremony at a Davos hotel, the "winners" in 2011 were named as Indonesian palm oil diesel maker, Neste Oil in Finland, and mining company AngloGold Ashanti in South Africa.
 According to Schweiz aktuell broadcast on 16 January 2015, a public presence during the WEF 2015, may not be guaranteed because the massively increased security in Davos.
 The Public Eye Award will be awarded for the last time in Davos: "Public Eyes says Goodbye to Davos", confirmed by Rolf Marugg (now Landrats politician), by not directly engaged politicians, and by the police responsible.